 - Use different kinds of cheese: You can change it up by using shredded cheddar or parmesan instead of feta cheese.
 I promise parmesan zucchini bites are just as good as its version with feta cheese.

-- Use different herbs: The classic Greek zucchini fritters recipe uses dill, but you can swap dill with fresh parsley as well.
+- Use different fresh herbs: The classic Greek zucchini fritters recipe uses dill, but you can swap dill with fresh parsley as well.
 And if you are not a fan or have no herbs on hand, feel free to omit using them.

 Other Recipe Ideas for Shredded Zucchini: